 \section{Summary}

-While BCs are designed to be immutable, many technical, economic, and regulatory-level changes will make it essential for an application to migrate from one BC instance to another.
-In this paper, we outlined the need for BC migration in EISs and BPMSs.
-We introduced seven new patterns and nine others adapted from the literature to address six migration scenarios and BC-specific data management challenges.
-We further identified five data fidelity levels to balance competing factors such as application’s minimum requirements, performance, cost, time, effort, security, and privacy reduce the costs and risks of BC migration.
-While BC migration is expected to be difficult and costly, we show that most migration scenarios can be achieved within a reasonable time and cost by choosing a data fidelity level that satisfies application's minimum requirements.
-Identifying the best data fidelity level for a given application scenario, handling signed TXs with external accounts, confirming the correctness of translated SCs, best practices to simplify future migration, handling user permissions, and preserving data provenance are some of the challenges worth further research.
+While blockchains are designed to be immutable, many technical, business, economic, and regulatory-level changes already making it necessary for an application to migrate from one blockchain instance to another.
+In this paper, we outlined the need for blockchain migration in DApps, enterprise information systems, and business process management systems.
+We introduced six new patterns and seven others adapted from the literature to address five migration scenarios and blockchain-specific data management challenges.
+We further identified five data fidelity levels to balance competing factors such as applications' data requirements, performance, effort, cost, time, security, privacy, and risks of migration failure.
+While blockchain migration is expected to be difficult and costly, we show that most migration scenarios can be achieved within a reasonable time and cost by choosing a data fidelity level that satisfies the application's minimum requirements and a combination of migration patterns.
+Some of the challenges requiring further research are: identifying the best data fidelity level for a given application scenario; lack of access to private keys and external accounts; confirming the correctness of translated smart contracts; best practices to simplify future migration; and handling user permissions.